HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

 Info property can hold any JSObject.
 After assigning the JSObject to info property, the JSObject should not be modified.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set info property for a CollectionView widget
+//Sample code to set info property for a CollectionView widget

 frmCollection.myCollection.info = {
     key: "segmentobjects"